LSPosed/AndroidHiddenApiBypass/README.md

 - Pure Java: no native code used.
 - Reliable: does not rely on specific behaviors, so it will not be blocked like meta-reflection or `dexfile`.
-- Stable: `unsafe`, art structs and `setHiddenApiExemptions` are stable APIs.
+- Stable: `unsafe` and `setHiddenApiExemptions` are stable APIs.
+We will be [noticed](https://github.com/LSPosed/AndroidHiddenApiBypass/issues/52) by Google before the art structs changes.

 [How it works (Chinese)](https://lovesykun.cn/archives/android-hidden-api-bypass.html)